- J.D., Indiana University, 1999, cum laude, Indiana Law Journal

-In addition to his litigation experience, Mr. Cloutier operates as a general employment counselor to his clients and regularly advises and coaches human resource professionals and other business executives on how to comply with various human resources and employment laws.
-He counsels his clients and presents frequent training sessions on such crucial employment issues as harassment prevention and investigation, independent contractor classification, restrictive covenant, trade secret and non-compete situations, wage payment and overtime FLSA compliance, conducting effective workplace investigations, union avoidance and awareness, FMLA and time-off issues, reductions-in-force, labor disputes and general human resources strategies.
+In addition to his litigation experience, Kevin operates as a general employment and trade practices counselor to his clients and regularly advises and coaches human resource professionals and other business executives on how to comply with various human resources and employment laws.
+He counsels his clients and presents frequent training sessions on such crucial employment issues as harassment prevention and investigation, independent contractor classification, restrictive covenant, trade secret and non-compete situations, trade practices, unfair competition wage, payment and overtime FLSA compliance, employee privacy and biometrics, conducting effective workplace investigations, union avoidance and awareness, FMLA and time-off issues, reductions-in-force, labor disputes and general human resources strategies.

 Kevin regularly conducts internal investigations for his clients and often prepares employment agreements, non-disclosure and confidentiality agreements, employee handbooks and human resources policies.
 Finally, he counsels clients on the employment-related aspects of mergers, acquisitions, and other corporate transactions.